reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E0000

-This error is returned when input problem cannot be deserialized from json stream.
+This error is returned when problem cannot be deserialized from input stream.

 ### E0001